 One of Rhodes’ greatest dreams was a ribbon of red, demarcating British territory, which would cross the whole of Africa, from South Africa to Egypt.
 Part of this vision was his desire to construct a Cape to Cairo railway, one of his most famous projects.
 It was this expansive vision of British Imperial control, and the great lengths that Rhodes went to in order to fulfil this vision, which led many of his contemporaries and his biographers to mark him as a great visionary and leader.

 Rhodes was both ruthless and incredibly successful in his pursuit of this scheme of a great British Empire.
 His contemporaries marvelled both at his prowess and incredible energy and capacity, but they also shuddered at his callousness and depravity in all his pursuit.
 His contemporaries, both awed and appalled by the man, wrote of him as a man of original ideas who sought more than the mere ‘getting and spending which limits the ambitions and lays waste the powers of the average man’.
 Yet although many people at the time saw Rhodes as a man of great vision, an unconquerable leader with the ability to pursue his aims across the vast African continent, there were nonetheless dissident voices who were shocked by Rhodes’ actions and those of his British South Africa Company.
-One such voices was that of Olive Schreiner, who initially awed by Rhodes, had in come to abhor him.
+One such voice was that of Olive Schreiner, who, initially awed by Rhodes, had come to abhor him.
 In April of 1897 she wrote, in a letter to her friend, John Merriman:

 “We fight Rhodes because he means so much of oppression, injustice, & moral degradation to South Africa; - but if he passed away tomorrow there still remains the terrible fact that something in our society has formed the matrix which has fed, nourished, built up such a man!”

 The King of Diamonds